Colombia–Israel relations: History

+On May 2, 2024, president Gustavo Petro announced Colombia would break diplomatic ties with Israel, describing Israel's siege of Gaza as a genocide.
+In July 2025, Colombia hosted an emergency meeting of the Hague Group, a union of countries formed in January with the aim of holding Israel accountable for its crimes in Palestine.

 Palestine

 Until 2018, Colombia was one of the few remaining governments in Latin America that did not recognize Palestine as a state.

 "Colombia supports the establishment of an independent Palestinian state alongside Israel within mutually agreed-upon borders.
 It considers Israeli settlements in the West Bank illegal but strongly condemns Palestinian terrorism, and it advocates for a lasting peace based on the two-state solution".
-On resolutions in the UN General Assembly that compared Zionism to racism and wanted to establish a "right to return" for Palestinians, Colombia abstained.
+On resolutions in the UN General Assembly that compared Zionism to racism and wanted to establish a right of return for Palestinians, Colombia abstained.
 In 2018, Colombia officially recognized the State of Palestine.
-Despite creating a bump in the relations between the countries, the two countries have re-established strong relations.
+Despite this creating a bump in the relations between Israel and Colombia, the two countries re-maintained strong relations.